-I consider myself fortunate to have recently joined Rutgers Cancer Institute of New Jersey.
+I consider myself fortunate to have joined Rutgers Cancer Institute of New Jersey.
 I am a medical oncologist and a member of the Gastrointestinal (GI) Oncology team.

 As a practicing oncologist, my major goal is to ensure that my patients receive the highest quality cancer care.
 This means making sure we are giving the most up to date treatments and in the right situations.
 We also need to carefully consider the impact that any options may have on the patient and their loved ones.
 In many cases, this can mean there is not just one right way to address the problem at hand.
 Thus, working together with patients to form the best plan is one of the privileges of my profession.
 I work closely with our team of surgeons, radiation oncologists, nurses, nutritionists, pharmacists, and social workers through the course of a patients’ care.